jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-16.md

 ## Proposition 18: If a body A moves toward a body B, which is at rest, and B loses nothing of its state of rest in spite of the impetus of body A, then neither will A lose anything of its motion, but will retain entirely the same quantity of motion that it had before.

-Proof If you deny this, suppose that body A loses some of its motion without transferring the lost motion to something else, say, to B. • When this happens, there will be in Nature a smaller quan­ liP' tity of motion than before, which is absurd (Prop.
+Proof: Assume that body A loses some of its motion without transferring the lost motion to B. This will reduce the amount of motion in Nature than before, which is absurd (Prop.
 13 Part 2).

-The proof proceeds in the same way with respect to the state of rest of body B, therefore if the one body does not transfer anything to the other body, B will retain all its rest, and A, all its motion.
+The proof proceeds in the same way with respect to the state of rest of body B. Therefore, if Body A does not transfer anything to Body B, then B will retain all its rest, and A, all its motion.
 Q.E.D.